Low (David Bowie album): Side one

 "Sound and Vision" contains wordless backing vocals from Hopkin, which she recorded before there were lyrics, a title or a melody.
-Bowie's vocals take a full 1:45 to appear; Eno insisted on this to "confound listener expectations".
+Bowie's vocals take a full 1 minute and 30 seconds to appear; Eno insisted on this to "confound listener expectations".
 Described by Bowie as his "ultimate retreat song", the lyrics reflect his mental state following his long period of drug addiction.
 They provide a stark contrast to the music itself, which is more joyous and upbeat.
 Buckley writes that the track is the closest to a "conventional pop song" on the album.
 The lyrics of "Always Crashing in the Same Car" reference an incident when Bowie kept ramming his car into that of a drug dealer who was ripping him off in Los Angeles.
 In a broader context, the lyrics are a metaphor for making the same mistake repeatedly and Bowie's obsessive need to travel and change his lifestyle.
 O'Leary calls the song "the depression in the middle of the 'manic' side".
 Seabrook considers it the only song on side one that has a definite beginning and end.

 Bowie described his lyrics to "Be My Wife" as "genuinely anguished, I think".
 They reflect Bowie's feelings of loneliness, his inability to settle, and constitute a plea for human connections.
 Several biographers have suggested the lyrics allude to Bowie's failing marriage.
 Musically, the track is led by a "barrelling bar-room piano", played by Young.
 Wilcken writes that "Always Crashing in the Same Car" and "Be My Wife" are the only tracks on Low that have more conventional song structures.
-"A New Career in a New Town", as its title suggests, is an instrumental that acts as a musical transition.
+"A New Career in a New Town" is an instrumental that acts as a musical transition.
 It begins as an electronic piece, before moving into a more rock-style tune enhanced by a harmonica solo from Bowie.
 Doggett and O'Leary describe the solo as reminiscent of blues music.
 The title reflects Bowie's upcoming move to Berlin.